tanfwong/rfsoc4x2/vitis_adc_platform.md

      ```

 ## Step 4: Test the Vitis Platform
-1. Prepare a bootable SD card:
-   - Insert the SD card into a card reader on a Linux machine.
-Check its device name:
-     ```shell
-     lsblk -r -O
-     ```
-     For example, my SD card is `/dev/sda`.
-   - Follow [these steps](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842385/How+to+format+SD+card+for+SD+boot) to create a boot partition (FAT32) and a root partition (EXT4) on `/dev/sda`.
-   - Write the rootfs to the root partition:
-     ```shell
-     sudo dd if=~/workspace/rfsoc-linux/images/linux/rootfs.ext4 of=/dev/sda2 bs=1M
-     sudo resize2fs /dev/sda2
-     ```
-2. Create a new Vitis application project from template:
+1. Create a new Vitis application project from template:
    - Add Vitis example templates:
      - Go to **<em>Vitis->Examples...</em>** to install example templates
      - Click the `Download` button to install the templates from the **<em>Vitis Accel Examples Repository</em>**